pulumi/docs/content/reference/crosswalk/aws/_index.md

 ## Getting Started

 To get started with Pulumi Crosswalk for AWS, ensure that you have [downloaded and installed Pulumi]( /quickstart/install), and [configured it to work with your AWS account](/quickstart/aws/setup).
-Afterwards, select one of the relevant User Guides to get started:
+Afterwards, [try the Getting Started tutorial]({{< relref "/quickstart/aws/tutorial-service.md" >}}) or select one of the relevant User Guides to get started:

 ### Containers